Global Configuration Screens

 Many of these fields have default values, but users can change them to meet local network requirements.

-Some fields only display in the Global Configuration screen when the appropriate hardware is present.
+Some fields only show in the Edit Global Configuration screen when the appropriate hardware is present.

 Setting | Description |